ncsa/Delta_doc/docs/source/user_guide/debug_perf.rst

 Open NVIDIA Nsight Systems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Under the File menu, select **open** then navigate to your Downloads/ folder and select the nsys\* file of interest (nays-report-b26d.nsys-rep in this example).
+Under the File menu, select **open**, and then navigate to your Downloads/ folder and select the nsys\* file of interest (nays-report-b26d.nsys-rep in this example).
 Explore the data in the GUI application.

 ..  image:: images/debug_perf/03_nsight-systems-timeline.jpg